 Subs, fighter jets, tanks, artillery, troops, cruise missiles, and more are all sharing intelligence with each other in real time.

-I personally have knowledge of 4 highly-sensitive MEMS programs.
+I personally have knowledge of four highly sensitive MEMS programs.
 For instance, the Air Force is using them for what the Department of Defense calls, “5th generation fighter sensors.”

 These dramatically enhance the ability of our military’s aircrafts to safely navigate what are labeled “anti-access, area denial environments.”